gary-lgy/cs3219-otot-task-d/README.md

 Similar to subscribers, you can run multiple publishers publishing to the same or different topics.

-### Describe a topic
+### Describe the topic

-To view information related to a topic, run:
+To view information related to the topic, open another terminal window and type:

 ```bash
 ./taskd describe events